 | OCCK Case Status | Officially unsolved — no charges ever filed in four murders |

-The Four Anomalies
+The Eight Anomalies

 Christopher Busch was found dead on November 20, 1978, at his family’s home in Bloomfield Township.
 The ruling was suicide.
 The evidence does not support that ruling.
 It does not refute it outright — laboratory language is careful by design — but it does not support it.
 And when you stack what the scene actually showed, the careful language becomes its own problem.